 As parents and founders of Unna, we have decided to do what we can to improve the situation and fight for better access and quality of maternity care in developing countries.
 We want to do what we can to give more people a safe start.

-With the Safe Start initiative, we want to create a common cause to support: the right to a safe birth.
-Through Unna, we will actively work to raise the issue of the right to a safe and secure birth, and more directly, part of our sales revenue will go to MSF’s important work for safe and secure births.
+With the Safe Start initiative, we want to create a common cause to stand behind: the right to a safe and secure birth.
+Through Unna, we will actively work to raise the issue of the right to a safe and secure childbirth, and more directly, part of our sales revenue will go to Läkarmissionen’s important work for safe childbirth.

 Do you want to get involved in making maternity care accessible to more people, and working to improve existing care?
 Or are you committed to the issue and willing to cooperate?
 Do you have suggestions or ideas?
 We believe in joining forces – so feel free to contact us!